How do additional or conditional forms work?

 Here, in the Visible to section, we will select the Attending field, and for the field value we will select Virtually.
 Remember to click Save to finalize the changes.

-Note: You can create more complex targeting by selecting multiple fields and their corresponding values within the same rule (by clicking on the + button to add more fields), or by creating multiple rules that are applied to the conditional form (by clicking on Add rule.)
+Note: You can create more complex targeting by selecting multiple fields (from multiple forms) and their corresponding values within the same rule (by clicking on the + button to add more fields), or by creating multiple rules that are applied to the conditional form (by clicking on Add rule.).

 The conditional form is now created, and in this example will only be visible to attendees who select Virtually in the Attending field in the main form: